What Is Art Deco? [ Style, Movement, & Characteristics ]

 Buildings of the Art Deco period were characterized by an emphasis on verticality and flatforms.
 The Chicago Tribune Tower, designed by architects John Mead Howells (1868-1959) and Raymond Hood (1881-1934) and completed in 1925, was North America's first Art Deco structure.

-Art Deco Notable Works
+Other Art Deco Notable Works

-Paul Manship's Prometheus (1934): gilded bronze sculpture located in New York City's Rockefeller Center, depicts the Greek Titan Prometheus bringing fire to mankind.
+Paul Manship's Prometheus (1934): Gilded bronze sculpture located in New York City's Rockefeller Center, depicts the Greek Titan Prometheus bringing fire to mankind.
 It exemplifies the art deco style by combining classical elements with modern materials.

 Famous Art Deco Artist